The Darjeeling Limited: Plot

-After hiking through the wilderness, the brothers see three young boys fall into a river while attempting to pull a raft across it.
+After hiking through the wilderness with all their luggage, the brothers see three young boys fall into a river while attempting to pull a raft across it.
 Jack and Francis rescue two of the boys, but Peter fails to save the third, who dies.
-They carry the body back to the boys' village, where they spend the night and are cared for.
-They attend the funeral the next day and experience a flashback detailing the day of their father's funeral.
-Along with Alice, Peter's wife, the brothers stop to pick up their father's Porsche from a repair shop on their way to the funeral.
-When the mechanic tells them it is missing a part and the battery is dead, Peter frantically tries to get it moving, though Francis and Jack are against this.
-After an argument with a truck driver, Peter agrees to give up, and the three drive to the funeral in the car they arrived in.
-It is revealed that their father died from being hit by a taxi, and that their mother did not attend the funeral.
+They carry the body back to the boys' village, where they spend the night.
+They attend the funeral the next day and experience a flashback to the day of their father's funeral.

+Riding to the funeral in a limousine with Peter's wife, Alice, the brothers get out to pick up their father's Porsche from a repair shop.
+When the mechanic tells them it is missing a part and the battery is dead, Peter frantically tries to get it moving, but he eventually has to give up, and the three continue on to the funeral in the same limousine.
+It is revealed that their father died from being hit by a taxi, and that their mother will not be attending the funeral.

 Back in the present, the brothers arrive at the airport, but they suddenly decide to rip up their tickets and go visit their mother.
-They reach the convent, where their mother Patricia is surprised but overjoyed to see them, and Francis coyly admits that his accident was actually a suicide attempt.
-That night, after the brothers confront Patricia for abandoning them, the family gathers together in silence and reconnect in love.
-The brothers awake the next morning to find their mother gone, leaving them their breakfast.
-They decide not to wait for her to return and leave.
+They reach the convent, where Patricia is surprised but happy to see them.
+Francis tells her that his accident was actually intentional.

+That night, after the brothers confront Patricia for abandoning them, the family gather together in silence and reconnect in love.
+The brothers awake the next morning to find their mother gone, having left them their breakfast.
+They decide to leave.

-At the train station, the brothers run for another train, the "Bengal Lancer", and gleefully discard all their father's suitcases and bags to catch it.
-On board, Francis offers to return Peter and Jack their passports, but is told instead to hold onto them.
-Francis says, "Let's go get a drink, and smoke a cigarette," and the brothers leave their compartment.
+At a station, the brothers run to catch another train, the "Bengal Lancer", and discard all their father's suitcases and bags along the way.
+On board, Francis offers to return Peter’s and Jack’s passports to them, but they tell him to hold onto them.